brian-team/brian2/docs_sphinx/introduction/brian1_to_2/synapses.rst

 Synapses (Brian 1 --> 2 conversion)
 ===================================
+.. sidebar:: Brian 2 documentation

+    For the main documentation about defining and creating synapses, see the document :doc:`../../user/synapses`.

 .. contents::
     :local:
     :depth: 1

-You can find the documentation for how to define synapses in the document :doc:`../../user/synapses`.
-This section describes the major differences to Brian 1.

 Converting Brian 1's ``Connection`` class
 -----------------------------------------